koraykoca/Python-Notes-Tips/README.md

 # Python-Notes-Tips

 * Everything in Python is an object (even types such as int and str.), and each object is stored at a specific memory location.
-It’s true on an implementation level in CPython.
-There is a struct (a custom data type that groups together different data types in C, it’s like a class with attributes and no methods.) called a PyObject, which every other object in CPython uses.
+This is true on an implementation level in CPython.
+Every value assigned to a variable in Python exists as an object on the heap.
+It takes time to allocate these objects because our memory manager needs to do work.
+When an integer is assigned to a variable in Python, a corresponding PyObject needs to exist on the heap.
+There is a struct (a custom data type that groups together different data types in C, it’s like a class with attributes and no methods) called a PyObject, which every other object in CPython uses.
 You can use id() to check the identity of an object.

 * REPL stands for Read, Evaluate, Print, Loop.
 The REPL is how you interact with the Python Interpreter.
 Unlike running a file containing Python code, in the REPL you can type commands and instantly see the output printed out.
 To start the REPL in VS code, open the command palette and search for and select “Start REPL”.
 If you’d like to start the REPL from the command line outside of the editor, type python in your shell.
 ">>>" is the prompt.
 In example code, lines starting with >>> means they are input.